ravaghi/SENA/README.md

 The dataset used in this project is the Norwegian Review Corpus, [NoReC](https://github.com/ltgoslo/norec), which has been made spesifically for the purpose of training and evaluating models for document-level sentiment analysis.
 It consists of 43425 reviews collected from eight different sources in a number of different domains.

 ## Result
+The model trained in the following figure managed to achieve an overall validation accuracy of 80%, but as the figure shows the model starts to overfit after 7 epochs.
+The reason for this issue have been found to be the size of the dataset and its labels imbalance.

 ![best_model_0 807860255241394-1](https://user-images.githubusercontent.com/44374191/165463393-a4b98de8-60fc-422b-b45f-6a957ab22a19.png)